haosu/CollabSynth/README.md

 * Refactor code (it's sloppy)
 * Switch to CSS3 animations as opposed to raphael.js
+* Switch to socket.io for long poll
-* Add sanity check for syncing changes
+* Add sanity check for syncing changes (currently a reset)
 * Add visual effects (waves)
 * Add multiple sound boards
 * Add usernames?
+* Different colors for each user
 * Chat?